wdk-docs/nx-dev/docs/shared/guides/lerna-and-nx.md

 choice isn't between Nx or Yarn Workspaces.
 It's between whether you want to have multiple `node_modules` folders (in this case use Nx with Yarn Workspaces) or not (use Nx without Yarn Workspaces).

-### Misconception: You have to choose between Nx and Yarn Workspaces/Lerna.
+### Misconception: 你必须在 Nx 和 Yarn Workspaces/Lerna 之间进行选择。

 Lerna, Yarn workspaces, pnpm workspaces offer the following affordances for developing multiple projects in the same
 repo: